Data: Of course, but...

 Fred: [about the cyborg] This thing really blurs the line between human and robot.

-- On The Big Bang Theory there was Howard and The Robot Hand (literally no one believes him when he tried to claim it '"fell" onto an *ahem* sensitive area) and Raj and Siri (yes, as in the iPhone software).
+- Howard and The Robot Hand (literally no-one believes him when he tried to claim it '"fell" onto an *ahem* sensitive area) and Raj and Siri (yes, as in the iPhone software).
 As Sheldon put it "Good for you!
-You've taken a huge evoloutionary step by replacing the need for human contact with a machine."
+You've taken a huge evolutionary step by replacing the need for human contact with a machine."
 He commends the "taboo love" (Bernadette and Howard on the other hand are freaked out by it).
 Also joked about in the first season.

 Leonard: Did Howard bring a date?

 Sheldon: Either that or he's had a major advancement in his work with robotics.

 - In Season Six it's revealed Howard made a six-breasted sex-bot with university funding before meeting his wife.